-Both dates and the tree that bears this fruit — the Date Palm – have much significance throughout history, as it has lined the walls of churches, been held in the hands of kings, and named after the Mighty Phoenix, and both dates and the date palm tree have strong magical properties.
+Both dates and the tree that bears this fruit — the date palm — have much significance throughout history, as it has lined the walls of churches, been held in the hands of kings, and named after the Mighty Phoenix; and both dates and the date palm tree have strong spiritual power.

 The Healing Power of Dates*